cling-com/cling-sync/README.md

 and write each entry in chunked metadata files.
 Each metadata file is sorted by the full path or the file or directory.

+## Development

+This repository is self-contained and does not depend on any external tools or libraries.

 ## Documentation To-do's

 - How deflate is used: https://www.rfc-editor.org/rfc/rfc1951.txt